 After your own testimony, you can ask your first witness to testify.
 Start by asking your witness to state their name and relationship to you.
 Then ask the questions that you have prepared to help the witness tell the Tribunal about their knowledge of the facts and events that support your case.

-Remember you are not allowed to ask your witness leading questions that either suggest the answer you want, or that assume some fact that is in dispute between the two sides.
+Remember you are not allowed to ask your witness leading questions – that is questions that either suggest the answer you want, or that assume some fact that is in dispute between the two sides.
 If your witness seems to be forgetting an important detail, you can try to ask them questions to help jog their memory.
 The more you prepare a witness before the hearing, the more likely the witness is to remember the evidence that they need to give in their testimony at the hearing.

 You can also use your witnesses to identify any documents that you filed with the Tribunal if he or she is familiar with the document and can answer questions about it.
 You can show the witness the document and ask, for example: “Do you recognize this pay stub?” or “Did you receive this e-mail?”